cochaviz/academic_markdown/readme/README.md

 ## Roadmap

-- [x] **Dockerized Environment**.
+- [x] **Dockerized environment**.
 Lightweight dockerized environment that allows for a full replacement of `pandoc`.
 Also automatically downloads missing latex packages.

-- [ ] **Predefined devcontainer**.
-This will prevent long waiting times for using a devcontainer both locally and in codespaces.
+- [x] **Devcontainer environment**.
+Docker container optimized for devcontainer (include Microsoft goodies, and reduce Docker image build times).
+And include a range of useful extensions.

+- [ ] **Full Manual**.
+A complete and detailed explanation of how this workflow can be used.
+This should be an instruction for any person that would like to use markdown for serious writing.
+It should provide an introduction to `pandoc`, docker, and VSCode.

 - [ ] **Github Actions for building**.
 Use GitHub Actions to automatically build to PDF, $\LaTeX$ according to user preferences.
   This could be useful for ensuring rendered documents are always up-to-date, and avoiding the necessity for local builds.
 Could, perhaps, also be faster than building locally and pushing.

-- [ ] **Full Manual**.
-A complete and detailed explanation of how this workflow can be used.
-This should be an instruction for any person that would like to use markdown for serious writing.
-It should provide an introduction to `pandoc`, docker, and VSCode.

 - [ ] **Independent VSCode Extension**.
 A VSCode extension, independent of `build.py`.
 This could be an improved user experience for existing VSCode users.
 This template should, however, still be as usable without VSCode.